These super-easy vegetarian puff pastry tomato tarts with feta and ricotta make an excellent starter or light summer lunch.

 These super-easy vegetarian puff pastry tomato tarts with feta and ricotta are meant for al fresco dining and perfect for using up a tomato glutt.
 You only need a handful of ingredients to make them – pre-rolled puff pastry, ricotta, feta, chives, olive oil and the ripest tomatoes you can find.
 I also added a grating of Grana Padano on top – because what a cheese tart needs is more cheese, naturally. 😉

 Serve as an appetizer – you might want to cut the pastry into four sections for smaller tarts – or as a light lunch with a crisp green salad on the side.
 And you can make the tarts even prettier by using a selection of green, yellow and red Heirloom tomatoes.
+Take a look at the video to see how it’s done!

 - 1 packet pre-rolled puff pastry